Your personal health detective

 I have done medical volunteer work in Peru and Kenya

 I moved to Austin in late 2011 to work as the Education Coordinator for the American Botanical Council.
-Following that appointment I served as adjunct faculty at AOMA School of Integrative Medicine.
-I am currently a naturopathic health consultant at Peoples Rx and and have a private naturopathic and acupuncture practice at Si Shou Acupuncture Wellness.
+Following that appointment I served as adjunct faculty at AOMA School of Integrative Medicine from 2012 to 2016, where I also completed my Chinese Herbal Medicine certification.
+From 2012 - 2023 I also served as a naturopathic health consultant at Peoples Rx.
+I currently have a private naturopathic and acupuncture practice at Si Shou Acupuncture Wellness in south Austin.
+I have served as a board member for the Texas Association of Naturopathic Doctors since 2014.

 As a faculty member I have taught courses such as: